By Mechelle Gilford, Ed.S., NBCT

 Despite these challenges, neurodivergent teachers can thrive by:

-• Seeking Mentorship: Finding a neurodivergent mentor who understands your unique experiences can provide invaluable guidance and support.
+- Seeking Mentorship: Finding a neurodivergent mentor who understands your unique experiences can provide invaluable guidance and support.
 It’s like having a companion bunny who won’t embarrass you by accidentally leading you into a briar patch.
-Still, it will bunny-trail with you until you find novel strategies to help you and your students.
+Still, they will bunny-trail with you until you find novel strategies to help you and your students.

-• Educating others: Educate your colleagues, administrators, and students about neurodiversity and the challenges faced by neurodivergent teachers.
+- Educating others: Educate your colleagues, administrators, and students about neurodiversity and the challenges faced by neurodivergent teachers.
+It is important for principals to remember the best way to support students is to support teachers.

 Addressing these challenges and celebrating our neurospiciness can create a more inclusive and supportive learning environment for everyone.